OpenVisionE2/ov-expansion/README.md

 ov-expansion [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ============
-Time to say "Shut that hole" to some people, right? ;)

 Over time we heard some inexperienced people said OV is closed-source which is nonsense.
 They don't know how to work with OE otherwise we wouldn't be having this repo.

 With this expansion you'll be able to compile a bootable OV image using OE-A but do remember we won't support it as we're not a part of OE-A and we will NEVER be.